contao/docs/docs/manual/layout/theme-manager/manage-page-layouts.en.md

 ![Frontend modules of the Contao Official Demo](/de/layout/theme-manager/images/de/frontend-module-der-contao-official-demo.png?classes=shadow)

-**Included modules:** Here you select the modules for the page layout.
+**Integrated modules:** Here you select the modules for the page layout.

 ## JavaScript